Patoman90/Patrick-s-Milestone-Project-3/README.md

 # Technologies used:
+    Html5,
+    CSS3,
+    Javascript,
+    Jquery,Python3,
+    Heroku,
-    Html5,CSS3,Javascript,Jquery,Python3,Heroku,MongoDB Atlas,
+    MongoDB Atlas,
+    Font-awesome,
+    Gitpod,
-    Materialize framework,Gitpod,Github and the MockupTiger wireframes tool.
+    Github and the MockupTiger wireframes tool.

 # Testing:
-    I constantly tested my code online through running it on heroku and via the gitpod CLI.
+    I constantly tested my code online through running it on heroku, Chrome developer tools and via the gitpod commandline interface with appropriate commands.
     I kept testing the code and debugging it until I corrected the code so that it ran properly and all connections were correct.
     When testing I found that sometimes I had to use alternative platforms to test the code when debugging as the website and code would not launch properly.
     To achieve that I used Codepen and webbased inspection tool to try find the problems.